 Do I Have To Buy Both Domain Name And Web Hosting Service At The Same Time?

+You don’t have to buy a domain name and web hosting service at the same time.
 You can always buy one first and then pick the other one up later.
 If you see a domain name you want available for sale online, you can snap it up for later use.
 Just remember that to run a website, you need both components simultaneously.

 Can I Switch From One Web Hosting Service To Another?